 The agreement covers two important functions that the node will serve.
 One is known as a Regional Node which entails the coordination of astronomy-for-development activities in countries within the general geographical region of East Asia.
 The other is known as a Language Expertise Centre which will deal with all aspects relating to (mainly) the Chinese language and culture.
 The impact of the latter may obviously spread well beyond the geographical region to other parts of the world.

-The main institutes involved in the consortium are the Kavli Institute for Astronomy and Astrophysics (KIAA, Peking University), Beijing Planetarium and Yunnan Astronomical Observatory.
-The consortium is supported in their efforts by various important partners including the National Astronomical Observatories of the Chinese Academy of Sciences (NAOC), the East Asian Core Observatories Association (EACOA), and Pyongyang Astronomical Observatory (PAO).
+The steering committee members involved in the consortium are affiliated with Xi’an Jiaotong-Liverpool University (XJTLU), Beijing Planetarium, Yunnan Astronomical Observatory, the National Astronomical Observatories of the Chinese Academy of Sciences (NAOC), Shanghai Astronomical Observatories (SHAO), and the National University of Mongolia.
+Key collaborating institutions include the East Asian Core Observatories Association (EACOA), and Pyongyang Astronomical Observatory (PAO).
 Richard de Grijs (KIAA), who has been leading the efforts on behalf of the consortium, says:

 “We are pleased to have been selected by the IAU to carry out this important mission.
 We are well placed, along with our many partners, to implement a wide variety of activities in the region that will contribute to the strategic plan.
 I look forward to working with the IAU as we set out to use astronomy to make the world a better place.”

 This agreement is the first of its kind to be signed anywhere in the world.
 It follows the IAU’s Announcement of Opportunity that went out in January 2012 which attracted 31 letters of intent and 15 full proposals (received from every populated continent) to establish similar coordinating nodes elsewhere.

 Thijs Kouwenhoven (XJTLU) replaced Richard de Grijs as the new Regional Coordinator in August 2016.